-Name Type Description RExtract String The RExtract function uses regular expressions to extract a substring from a string.
-RExtractAll String The RExtractAll function uses regular expression matching to extract multiple substrings from a string.
-Random Numeric The Random function returns a random integer between zero and the given upper bound.
-ReceiveJMSMessage JMS The ReceiveJMSMessage function retrieves a message from the specified JMS destination.
+Name Туре Description RExtractAll String The RExtractAll function uses regular expression matching to extract multiple substrings from a string.
+ReceiveJMSMessage JMS The ReceiveJMSMessage function retrieves a message from the specified Java Message Service (JMS) destination.
 RemoveHibernation Policy The RemoveHibernation function deletes a data item from the Hibernation data type and removes it from the hibernation queue.
 Replace String The Replace function uses regular expressions to replace a substring of a given string.
 ReturnEvent Policy The ReturnEvent function inserts, updates, or deletes an event from an event source.
 RollbackTransaction Database The RollbackTransaction function rolls back any changes done by an SQL operation.
 SendEmail Notifications The SendEmail function sends an email that uses the email sender service.
 SendInstantMessage Notifications The SendInstantMessage function sends an instant message using the Jabber service.
-SendJMSMessage JMS The SendJMSMessage function sends a message to the specified destination using the JMS DSA.
+SendJMSMessage JMS The SendJMSMessage function sends a message to the specified destination by using the Java Message Service (JMS) DSA.
 SetFieldValue Java Use the SetFieldValue function to set the field variable in the Java class to some value.
 SetGlobalVar Variables The SetGlobalVar function creates in a policy a global variable which can be accessed from any local functions, library functions, and exception handlers in a policy.
 SetServerVar Variables The SetServerVar function creates a server-wide global variable in a policy.
 SnmpGetNextAction SNMP, Sytems The SnmpGetNextAction function retrieves the next SNMP variables in the variable tree from the specified agent.
-SnmpGetAction SNMP, Systems The SnmpGetAction function retrieves a set of SNMP variables from the specified agent
+SnmpGetAction SNMP, Systems The SnmpGetAction function retrieves a set of SNMP variables from the specified agent SnmpSetAction SNMP The SnmpSetAction function sets variable values on the specified SNMP agent.
+SnmpTrapAction SNMP The SnmpTrapAction function sends a trap (for SNMP v1) or a notification (for SNMP v2) to an SNMP manager.